Who are Medical Laboratory Professionals?

 Can I complete the race with a group?
 Do we get any discounts as a group?

-Do you have a flyer I can use to bring to my hospital or school?
+Do you have a flyer I can share with my hospital, school, or community?

 Yes!
-Our Lab Week Run 2017 Flyer is located here, thank you for helping us spread the word!
-Lab Week Run 2016 thrived thanks to the Medical Laboratory Community, we appreciate you telling your colleagues about the event.
+Our 2018 Lab Week Run Flyer is located here, thank you for helping us spread the word!

 Do I have to complete the distance all at one time or can I break it up into different days?

 No, if you would like to complete your distance all at one time that is ok, and if you would like to complete the distance by breaking it up into different days that is ok too.
-In 2016 we had participants complete the distance in many ways (and not everyone ran or walked, we had hikers and participants in kayaks!)
+For past Lab Weeks we have had participants complete the distance in many ways (and not everyone ran or walked, we have had hikers and participants in kayaks!)

 When will I receive my finisher medal and race bib?

-The 2017 Lab Week Run is proud to be shipping the Finisher Medals and Race Bibs together this year!
-2017 Lab Week Run race packets will ship within a week after completing registration.
-Be sure to confirm your shipping address through PayPal before ordering to avoid delays in delivery.
+The 2018 Lab Week Run is proud to be shipping within a week after completing registration until April and then more frequently until Lab Week 2018 or we sell out, whichever comes first.
+Be sure to confirm your shipping address is up to date through PayPal before ordering to avoid delays in delivery.

 Do the medals come with a ribbon?